canonical/jenkins-agent-k8s-operator/docs/index.md

-# Jenkins Agent K8s Operator
+# Jenkins agent K8s operator

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) deploying and managing [Jenkins](https://www.jenkins.io/) agents on Kubernetes.
 This charm is configurable to use with a Jenkins charm deployed in another Juju model, or to connect to a standalone Jenkins instance.